Shintaro Yamada (businessman)

 Shintaro Yamada (山田 進太郎, Yamada Shintarō) is a Japanese businessman, and the founder, CEO and one-third owner of the online marketplace Mercari.

 Early life

 Yamada earned a degree in mathematics from Waseda University.

 Career

-His first job after university was as an intern at Rakuten, then a little-known e-commerce company, for whom he developed an auction website.
+His first job after college was as an intern at Rakuten, then a little-known e-commerce company, for whom he developed an auction website.

 In 2001, he founded Unoh, a games company, that was bought by Zynga in 2010.

 Yamada became a billionaire following Mercari's IPO in June 2018.